mttschltz/kittythinks/content/the-canterbury-tales-by-chaucer-the-cook-the-man-of-law-the-shipman.md

 Except, **Aella** dies after only a year, **Constance** goes to live out her days with her father and **Maurice** becomes Emperor.

-*"We women are born to servitude and penance, Always ruled by some men's governance."*
+*"We women are born to servitude and penance, always ruled by some men's governance."*
 ***

 # THE SHIPMAN